NSU: Non-Specific Urethritis

 This can be caused by sexual contact with an infected person

-Non-specific Urethritis (NSU) is an inflammation of the urethra, which mainly occurs in men.
+Non-specific Urethritis (NSU) is an inflammation of the urethra, which mainly occurs in men or people with a penis.
 If left untreated it may cause infertility.

-- Sexual contact with an infected person via vaginal and anal sex and skin-to-skin contact
+NSU is transmitted through sexual contact with an infected person via vaginal and anal sex and skin-to-skin contact.
+It can also be passed on through the sharing of sex toys.

 Like a lot of STIs, some people may present no symptoms.
 Others may have some symptoms, which include;